 The short video below provides some visual details to go along with the description in bold above:

 If having a better insulated greenhouse or high tunnel sounds appealing to you there are a few things you need to take into consideration when trying to plan out how you are going to work this set-up into your season extension structure.
-Don't worry thought, it isn't too difficult to install on already installed structures, and it is equally as easy to plan to add for structures waiting to be built.
+Don't worry though, it isn't too difficult to install on already installed structures, and it is equally as easy to plan to add for structures waiting to be built.
 Below we walk through what you will want to consider when installing this type of set up for your structure:

 The Type of Inflation Blower Fan for The Size of Your Greenhouse